Domaine Launay Horiot

 Côte de Beaune

-The story of Xavier Horiot, the owner and now wine maker of Domaine Lauray Horiot is nothing but astonishing.
-This drama consists of family dispute, greed, passion, lawyers and court case that lasted 11 years, combined with the impossible French inheritance and tax laws and the stratospheric market value of vineyards in Burgundy over the last two decades.
+The story of Xavier Horiot, the owner and now winemaker of Domaine Launay-Horiot, is nothing short of astonishing.
+It involves family disputes, greed, passion, lawyers, and an 11-year court battle, compounded by the complexities of French inheritance and tax laws, alongside the skyrocketing market value of Burgundy vineyards over the last two decades.

-The Launay family settled in Pommard in the 18th century and over the years acquired impressive set of vineyards: The 4 hectares domaine includes the 2.2 ha Pommard Les Perrieres vineyard which was originally planted in 1902, a superb array of old vines Pommard 1er Cru vineyards including 0.09 ha Les Rugien Bas, 0.59 ha Les Chaponnieres and 0.17 ha Clos Blanc, and two exceptional holdings of Grand Cru vineyards in Gevrey-Chambertin: an 0.17 ha of Latricieres Chambertin (located next to Pierre Duroche’s vines), and an 0.16 ha holding of Chambertin located next to the vines of no other but Lalou Bize-Leroy.
+The Launay family settled in Pommard in the 18th century and over the years acquired an impressive set of vineyards.
+The 4-hectare domaine includes the 2.2-hectare Pommard Les Perrières vineyard, originally planted in 1902, a superb array of old vines from Pommard 1er Cru vineyards, including 0.09 hectares of Les Rugien Bas, 0.59 hectares of Les Chaponnières, and 0.17 hectares of Clos Blanc, as well as two exceptional Grand Cru holdings in Gevrey-Chambertin: 0.17 hectares of Latricières-Chambertin (next to Pierre Duroche’s vines) and 0.16 hectares of Chambertin (next to Lalou Bize-Leroy’s vines).

-The drama started with the death of Raymond Launay in 2000.
-He left his 4 hectare domaine, to his daughter and to his grandson Xavier Horiot – just to realize before his death that his daughter had no intention of continuing the family domaine but just wanted to sell it off and cash the land, a fact that broke his heart.
-But unfortunately, due to the French inheritance laws he could do nothing about that.
+The drama began with the death of Raymond Launay in 2000.
+He left his 4-hectare domaine to his daughter and grandson, Xavier Horiot, only to discover before his death that his daughter had no intention of continuing the family domaine and wanted to sell it for cash—a fact that broke his heart.
+However, due to French inheritance laws, he could do nothing about it.

-Xavier, who served in the French air force as fighter jet pilot, was determined to follow his beloved grandfather’s wishes, his passion and his dreams to revive the Domaine and make wine from his family’s vineyards.
+Xavier, a former fighter jet pilot in the French Air Force, was determined to follow his grandfather’s wishes, his passion, and his dreams of reviving the domaine and making wine from his family’s vineyards.

-After 11-year battle in French courts, which drained his resources but made him ever more determined to fulfill his dreams, finally in 2011 the court had ruled in his favor and handed the precious vineyards to his possession.
-(The irony was that his aunt who fought him for all these years in court died 2 months after the court’s ruling and had no heirs).
+After an 11-year battle in French courts, which drained his resources but only strengthened his resolve, the court ruled in his favor in 2011, granting him ownership of the precious vineyards.
+Ironically, his aunt, who had fought him in court for all those years, passed away two months after the ruling, with no heirs.